Updated December 6, 2025; December 29, 2025, Feb.2/56

 Another way of describing this: I edit my creative thoughts in order to solve my fear created by my predicting failure.

 I do this so often, I think it’s normal editing.
 But it isn’t, because normal editing is solving real faults that lead to improvement that leads to externalizing.
 Psr editing solves imaginary faults after I’ve already solved the real ones.
-It leads me to externalizing prs’s instead of my true response.
+The editing leads me to externalizing prs’s instead of my true response.

 The Cause